 How to Clean Your Dog's Ears

 Begin by holding the ear flap up and squirting a few drops of ear cleaner on the inside of the flap near the ear opening.
-If using homemade solution, get a squeeze bottle or bulb syringe with a tip that is about an inch long (a bit longer is okay for a large dog).
-Next, gently place the tip of the bottle into the ear and give a gentle squeeze.
+Next, gently place the tip of the bottle into the ear no further than you can see (not too deep).
+Give the bottle a gentle squeeze.
 Do not use an excessive amount of pressure when squeezing the cleanser into the ear.

 Before he can shake his head, begin massaging the base of your dog's ear (this is the bottom part near the jaw where cartilage can be felt).
 You should be able to hear a "smacking sound."
 By massaging, you are helping the cleanser to fill the ridges in the canal and loosen ear debris.
 After massaging for a few seconds (more for very dirty ears) you can let go and allow your dog to shake.
 You might want to turn away or hold up a towel for this part.

 Once your dog has a good shake, lightly moisten cotton or gauze with ear cleaner.
 Use the cotton or gauze with your finger to wipe out the ear canal.
 You can put your finger in the ear canal as far as it will go without forcing it.

 You may wish to use cotton-tipped applicators to clean stubborn debris out of the ridges of your dog'sear.